 The Honeymoon Killers' leader Jerry Teel went on to join the Chrome Cranks (1), with whom he produced at least one aberration worthy of the Honeymoon Killers, Chrome Cranks (?
 1994 - nov 1994).

 In North Carolina, Southern Culture On The Skids (2) delivered a stew of old-fashioned styles (surf, rockabilly, country, garage-rock and rhythm'n'blues) with a punk attitude, reaching back to Rolling Stones, Creedence Clearwater Revival and Cramps.
 They were at their best when they let the bad vibrations flow, such as on For Lovers Only (jun/jul 1992 - nov 1992), a madhouse of a roots-rock album, and the even more eclectic and exuberant Ditch Diggin' (?
-1993 - mar 1994), re-recorded for another studio version in january 2013.
+1993 - mar 1994).

 In Minnesota, the veterans of the Lee Harvey Oswald Band (1) concocted the infernal party of A Taste Of Prison (? ? - feb 1994), which also indulged in the most perverted side of life.